Olympics-Diving-China women keep diving gold streak alive with Tokyo win | Sports-Games

 Olympics-Diving-China women keep diving gold streak alive with Tokyo win

+Because of the COVID-19 pandemic, ticket-paying spectators have been banned from attending the events and the lack of atmosphere has made it hard for some athletes to physically and mentally adjust to the conditions.
+"Even though we could not hear our audience, we still felt very supported throughout the competition," she added.

-China has now won each of the five Olympic titles in the women's synchronised 3 metre springboard since the event made its Olympic debut in 2000.
-For Shi, the Tokyo win marked a second successive Olympic gold medal in the event, while Han grabbed her first.
+China have now won the last five Olympic titles in the event that was introduced into the Games programme in 2000.
+For Shi, the Tokyo win marked a second successive Olympic gold medal in the event.

-Canadian pair Jennifer Abel and Melissa Citrini-Beaulieu took silver with 300.78 points, followed by Lena Hentschel and Tina Punzel of Germany with 284.97 points.
+Canadian pair Jennifer Abel and Melissa Citrini-Beaulieu took silver with 300.78 points.
+"I’m very happy, super satisfied.
+I couldn’t ask for a better day" Abel, who claimed her second Olympic medal, told reporters.

+Germany's Lena Hentschel and Tina Punzel were delighted to have won bronze with 284.97 points.
+"It’s incredible to know that this is the first medal for Team Germany.
+All the work which is behind this medal, it’s incredible really to realise that this is the first one for Germany, and we hope that they will come much more,” Hentschel said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)